 Being a technology leader isn’t about being the best technologist on the team.
 It’s about building conditions in which people with genuinely different experiences and perspectives can bring their full capability to the work and actually care about what they’re building.

 Building it, on the other hand, just takes consistent attention.
-It’s also where the real leverage is.
+It’s also where as a techonology leader you can make the biggest difference.
 Get it right and an awful lot of the other stuff gets easier.

 This is the final post in a three-part series.
 Part 1: How diversity, engagement, and performance all strengthen each other.
 Part 2: Why experience diversity is a technical asset